- Sophie &Friends

 Download the checklist from the Stats tab above and gather the necessary items from your kitchen.

 Separate your candy into two general categories - sweets, like chocolate, and sours, like gummies and sweet tarts.
-Stir two tablespoons of water into about 6 ounces of water.
+Stir two tablespoons of baking soda into 6-8 ounces of water.
 Start by adding one of your sour candies to a small cup and then adding the baking soda solution.
 Did it bubble?
 Make a note of the reaction.

 Continue this process with some of your sweet candy.
 Note what happens.